skintl/Find-Car-Distance-Task/README.md

 # Linear calculations

-The purpose of this exercise is to check if you understand conditional statements.
+The purpose of this exercise is to check if you understand data types and operations with variables.

 Duration: **15** minutes